sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_46_IntroToOperationsWithDemo/Quiz01.md

 **Description**

-a) Instruction MOV moves the data.
-Option (b) is for adding and Option (c) RET is to Return from the procedure.

-b) Instruction MOV moves the data.
-Option (b) is for adding and Option (c) RET is to Return from the procedure.

-c) Instruction MOV moves the data.
-Option (b) is for adding and Option (c) RET is to Return from the procedure.

-d) Instruction MOV moves the data.
+Instruction MOV moves the data.
 Option (b) is for adding and Option (c) RET is to Return from the procedure.

 ---
 ---